Training & Hiring

 No, you cannot use these buckets for anything else.

-Oh gloves…the battle continues.
+Gloves are controversial.
 Some departments love them, some hate them.

 Here’s the thing: They provide a false sense of security.
 Hands must be treated the same, with or without gloves on.
 This means you still must wash your hands before putting them on.

-You cannot wash gloves between projects.
-You must remove them, then re-wash your hands before putting on a new pair.
+You cannot wash gloves between projects: You must remove them then re-wash your hands before putting on a new pair.

 If you were unfamiliar with any of the health code violations mentioned here, there are likely others you don’t know about.